 - StewMac Fret Rocker Tool: For checking frets for high spots.

 - StewMac String Action Gauge & Ruler: For measuring string height.

 - Notched Guitar Radius Gauges: For setting bridge saddles to match fingerboard radius.

-- Fender Guitar Workstation: For safely supporting the guitar during work.
+- Fender Guitar Workstation: A neck support for safely holding the guitar during work.

 - ESP Multi Spanner Wrench: Guitar multi-tool for a variety of uses.